Mioawateria ektonos

 Mioawateria ektonos is a species of sea snail in the family Raphitomidae.

 Description

 The holotype, the largest specimen in the type series, measures 11.8x4.6 mm (height times width); its aperture height is 5.6 mm.
-It has an usual, prickly teleoconch sculpture.
+It has a usual, prickly teleoconch sculpture.

 Distribution

 The type series of this marine species was collected in the Solomon Islands at depths of 283–305 m.